This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 Insert audio data.

-config.externVideoFormat = AlivcLivePushVideoFormatYUVNV21;// Set the video data color format.
-Here it is set to YUVNV21.
-You can set it to other formats as needed.
+config.externVideoFormat = AlivcLivePushVideoFormatYUVNV21;// Set the color format of video data.
+In this example, the format is set to YUVNV21.
+You can set the format to another value based on your needs.

-/* Only continuous buffer data of an external video in the YUV or RGB format can be sent using the sendVideoData method.
+/* Only continuous buffer data in the YUV or RGB format can be sent by using the sendVideoData method.
 You can use this method to send the video buffer, length, width, height, timestamp, and rotation angle.*/

 [self.livePusher sendVideoData:yuvData width:720 height:1280 size:dataSize pts:nowTime rotation:0];